Why the term 'genocide' matters in Ukraine war

 Nato intervened, lobbing 78 days of airstrikes that forced Serbian fighters' withdrawal from Kosovo.
 An international tribunal charged Serbian leader Slobodan Milosevic with war crimes, although Milosevic died before his trial concluded.

-Starting in 2005, world also leaders embraced – in principle – responsibility for collective action to stop genocide, war crimes and crimes against humanity.
+Starting in 2005, world leaders also embraced – in principle – responsibility for collective action to stop genocide, war crimes and crimes against humanity.
 Atrocities and targeted campaigns against groups continue around the world, however, and the so-called responsibility to protect is seldom invoked.

 WHAT HAPPENS IF THE US DOES DECLARE RUSSIAN ACTIONS TO BE GENOCIDE?